sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - excepts
      - N
      - Names of network layers that need to be excluded from validation.
 Separated by comma
+   * - onnx_sim
+     - N
+     - option for onnx-sim, currently only support 'skip_fuse_bn' args
    * - mlir
      - Y
      - The output mlir file name (including path)
-   * - onnx_sim_opt
-     - Y
-     - option for onnx-sim, currently only support 'skip_fuse_bn' args

 After converting to an mlir file, a ``${model_name}_in_f32.npz`` file will be generated, which is the input file for the subsequent models.